julelang/manual/src/compiler/compiler-optimizations.md

 Experimental optimization, compilation problems may occur.
 :::

+---

+`--opt-append` \
+Enable special optimizations for built-in `append` function.

+- It prevents the allocating and destruction of a new slice by adding slice literals element-by-element if append used at single assignment statement and return slice of append is assigned to itself.

 ## Optimization Levels

 It can be a hassle to pass all flags one by one to send most optimizations to the compiler.